miyako/wak-custom-login/README.md

 customLogin.removeUser('miyako')
 ```

+To test the module, open a browser and go to [http://127.0.0.1:8081/testServer?path=tests/customLogin.js](http://127.0.0.1:8081/testServer?path=tests/customLogin.js).

-It also publishes a method to activate custom login, which is called in the bootstraps of SAMPLE.
+The module also publishes a method to activate custom login, which is called in the bootstraps of SAMPLE.

+Code to run in boostrap
 ```
-//the module should be installed in the solution's modules folder
-//the directory should be made accesible by the solution's filesystems.json var modulesFolder = FileSystemSync('Modules');
+var modulesFolder = FileSystemSync('Modules');
 var customLogin = require(modulesFolder.path + 'customLogin');